-21. Total number of new potential and/or confirmed victims of both sex and labor trafficking.
+8. Total number of new potential and/or confirmed victims of both sex and labor trafficking during the reporting period.

-Instruction: Report the number of new potential and/or confirmed victims of sex and labor trafficking served with grant funds for the first time during the reporting period.
+Instruction: Report the number of new potential and/or confirmed victims of both sex and labor trafficking served with grant funds for the first time during the reporting period.
 Sex and labor trafficking is a mutually exclusive type of trafficking and not the sum of the previous sex trafficking and labor trafficking categories.
 All individuals reported under this type of trafficking should reflect victims who are survivors of both sex and labor trafficking.

-21A-D. Demographics (for new victims of both sex and labor trafficking served during the reporting period)
+8A-D Demographics (for new victims of both sex and labor trafficking during the reporting period)

 Instruction: Report demographics for all new individuals identified as new victims of both sex and labor trafficking.
-The total number of individuals in each demographic category should equal the number of new sex and labor trafficking victims identified during the reporting period.
+The total number of individuals in each demographic category should equal the number of new sex and labor victims served during the reporting period.
 Demographic data should be self-reported by the individual.
 If demographic data are not tracked by the organization, report the individuals in the "Not Tracked" category.
 If demographic data were not self-reported by an individual, report the individual in the "Not Reported" category.